TheKashanArchive/FAANG_SQL_Mini_Case_Studies/Uber/Uber_SQL_Queries_Answers_and_Insights.md

 ## Answer / Result

-Returns the total number of active drivers operating in each city.
+Returns the number of active drivers operating in each city.

 ## Insight

-This query uses the COUNT() aggregate function with GROUP BY to analyze driver distribution across different cities.
+This query uses **INNER JOIN with GROUP BY aggregation and COUNT() function** to measure driver distribution across cities and evaluate supply availability per region.

 ---